bakpakin/luamd/README.md

 # luamd
 luamd is a Markdown to HTML renderer written in portable, pure Lua.
-Its also really easy to use.
+It's also really easy to use.

 ```lua
 local md = require "md"